HenryGlanville/project-euler-problems/README.md

 The solutions are consolidated into Jupyter notebooks containing problems as sets of 10.

-The "Frequently Used Functions" file is a collection of useful self-defined Python functions that appear frequently in my solutions.
+The [Frequently Used Functions](./Frequently%20Used%20Functions.ipynb) file is a collection of useful self-defined Python functions that appear frequently in my solutions.